 More apps and features mean more scattered data.
 Organizations make the rookie mistake of investing in stand-alone tools that provide insights from one or two channels to predict problems or invest in solutions for individual departments.
 This siloed tech adoption further hinders proactive support.

 This doesn’t help in the long run because companies need to adopt a unified approach.
-A unified cognitive platform fetches insights from all channels and content sources so that you have a single source of knowledge and insights.
+A enterprise agentic platform fetches insights from all channels and content sources so that you have a single source of knowledge and insights.

 2. Limited Customer Insights